Chenxuan-XI/MiniRV-Pipe/README.md

 A write-through bypass was added to the register file to resolve same-cycle WB→ID RAW hazards.
 This reduces the required separation between dependent instructions from 3 NOPs to 2 NOPs.
 Two NOPs are still required due to the absence of EX-stage forwarding and hazard detection.

+#### 2. Pipeline Forwarding (EX / MEM → EX)
+* Forwarding paths were added to the EX stage to resolve data hazards without stalling:

+  * EX/MEM → EX
+  * MEM/WB → EX
+* Forwarding selection logic prioritizes the **youngest valid result**.
+* Special care was taken to preserve architectural correctness of `x0` (hard-wired zero).

+**Effect:**
+Most ALU-to-ALU dependencies execute without stalls.

+#### 3. Load-Use Hazard Detection (Stall Insertion)
+* A hazard detection unit was introduced to detect **load-use hazards**:

+  * When an instruction in EX is a load
+  * And the following instruction depends on its destination register
+* In this case, the pipeline inserts **a single stall (bubble)**:

+  * IF and ID are frozen
+  * A NOP is injected into EX

+**Effect:**
+Ensures correctness for cases where forwarding alone is insufficient.

+#### 4. Structural & Control Simplifications
+* The pipeline currently assumes:

+  * Single-issue, in-order execution
+  * No branch or jump instructions (control hazards deferred)
+* This keeps the hazard logic focused and verifiable.

+#### 5. Verification

+* Each hazard mechanism was validated using **minimal directed test programs**, including:

+  * Back-to-back ALU dependencies
+  * Load followed by dependent ALU instruction
+  * `x0` as source/destination edge cases
+* Waveform inspection and cycle-by-cycle logging were used to confirm correctness.

 ---